Grocery Store Licence Obligation Guide

 Grocery store licensees cannot offer free or discounted merchandise that requires the purchase of beer, wine (including cider) or ready-to-drink beverages.
 For example, a store cannot offer a promotion where a free or discounted snack item is available to customers who purchase beer, wine (including cider) or ready-to-drink beverages.

-Other products may be displayed within the contiguous product display areas if they are displayed by the licensee for the purpose of cross-promotion with the liquor.
-However, energy drinks or products that promote the immoderate consumption of liquor are not permitted.
+Other products may be displayed alongside alcohol products if they are displayed by the licensee for the purpose of a cross-promotion with alcohol products (beer, wine, cider or ready-to-drink beverages).
+However, energy drinks or products that promote the immoderate consumption of liquor are not displayed immediately adjacent to liquor.

-Grocery store licensees cannot advertise or promote liquor or its availability unless the advertising is conducted in accordance with the Registrar’s Guidelines for Advertising and Promotion.
+Grocery store licensees cannot advertise or promote liquor or its availability unless the advertising is conducted in accordance with Standard 2.1 of the Registrar’s Standards for Grocery and Convenience Stores.
+For more details on how to advertise or promote liquor, grocery store licensees should also consult the Guide for Grocery Store and Convenience Store Licensees: Advertising and Inducements.

 Sampling

-Licensed grocery stores may serve or offer to serve samples of beer, wine (including cider) or ready-to-drink beverages to customers in or adjacent to the beer, wine (including cider) and ready-to-drink beverage display area.
+Licensed grocery stores may serve or offer to serve samples of beer, wine (including cider) or ready-to-drink beverages to customers in a designated area that is within or adjacent to the liquor display area in the store.
 Samples may be provided to customers by licensed manufacturers’ representatives or staff of the licensed grocery store.
 Grocery store licensees must ensure that any person who is involved in the sampling of beer, wine (including cider) or ready-to-drink beverages in their store holds a valid certificate demonstrating the successful completion of an AGCO Board approved training course about responsible liquor sale, service and delivery training and that all sampling is conducted in accordance with the standards and requirements established by the AGCO.

 Conducting Delivery of Online Orders